angezid/advanced-mark.js-playground/README.md

 ### Custom code example
 It's a simplified hack to improve performance in the `mark()` method with the large array.
 It demonstrates how to use the custom code editor.
-Note: currently, the option `cacheTextNodes` can be used without generating ranges.
+Note that currently, the option `cacheTextNodes` can be used without generating ranges.
 Copy the below code, paste it into the JSON form, and press 'Import JSON' button.
 ``` json
 {